What is the Network?

 2. Expertise in service development and delivery

-3. Geographic representation, with members from all regions of Nova Scotia
+3. Representation from all regions of Nova Scotia

-• Eligibility to serve on the Board of Directors, with direct input into priorities and action plans
+● Eligibility to serve on the Board of Directors and contribute to priorities and action plans

 C/o Leslie Taylor